xjmusic/xjmusic/README.md

   JOIN segment B ON B.offset = A.offset+1;
 ```

-This MySQL query will reveal if any of the segment lengths are wildly off, given their relative lengths and totals:
+This sql query will reveal if any of the segment lengths are wildly off, given their relative lengths and totals:

 ```
 SELECT